GotoFinal/GotoUdon/readme.md

 scene descriptor a tool will try to copy a spawn point from there at first launch.
 ![menu](https://i.imgur.com/Rb7gZMm.png)
 Any changes to this window are saved, so once you add few player templates you will not need to do it again after launching project again.
-For avatar prefab I highly recommend using free unity asset [Space Robot Kyle](https://assetstore.unity.com/packages/3d/characters/robots/space-robot-kyle-4696) as I currently only tested this with that single avatar, and colliders might be wrong for other avatars, that might be improved later.
+For avatar prefab I recommend using included ybot mini.

 Then you can just add more players or change some setting, later when in play mode this window will change and display currently connected people:
 ![runtime menu](https://i.imgur.com/XRZTv1r.png)